Yusun22/Project_2/README.md

 ![All Coins Accuracy](Images/All_Coins_Accuracy.png)

-Below is a summary of the best model and timeframe to use per coin we chose:
+Below is a sample summary of the best model and timeframe to use per coin we chose:

 - ADABUSD